thecodeofnotch/mc-161816/README.md

 ## Changes
 - Added Y hotkey: Swap mouse input on Y axis
-- Improve mouse look logic
+- Calculate mouse motion in applet mode

 ## Accuracy
 This version has only been sent to [dock](https://minecraft.gamepedia.com/Hayden_Scott-Baron) and [fartron](https://forums.tigsource.com/index.php?action=profile;u=61) for testing.